Table of contents

 Generate summary with AI

-Unlike some other vendors on the market, ConnectWise packages its products separately rather than providing an all-in-one solution like Atera.
+Unlike a few other vendors, ConnectWise packages its products separately rather than providing an all-in-one IT management solution.
 For example, a company might choose to invest in ConnectWise Automate, ConnectWise Control, or ConnectWise Automate.
 Each ConnectWise product has different inclusions and features, making it important to conduct thorough research before you choose one or select an alternative solution.

 What is ConnectWise?